|

 stakeholders in the best value process, and we welcome the encouragement

-4. We note the reference to Community Planning, and accept that
+promote equal opportunities.
+4. We note the reference to Community Planning, and accept

-welcome the emphasis on social inclusion and believe this must
+We welcome the emphasis on social inclusion and believe this

-take into account the standard of the local environment, economy,
+must take into account the standard of the local environment,

-participation that local people have in the decision making process
+economy, participation that local people have in the decision

-when it comes to prioritising the agenda.
-In particular:
+making process when it comes to prioritising the agenda.
+In

-Environment, ranging from al aspects of the area.
-Standard of
+particular: Environment, ranging from al aspects of the area.
+Standard

-open spaces (parks etc), street maintenance, cleanliness of the
+of open spaces (parks etc), street maintenance, cleanliness

-area and facilities that the local people have access to.
+of the area and facilities that the local people have access

-real sustainability.
-Ensuring that future generations have access
+no real sustainability.
+Ensuring that future generations have

 that secure employment also encourages further development with